Golem-Base/golembase-op-geth/golem-base/etl/sqlite/README.md

 1. **Create**: Creates a new entity with associated annotations
 2. **Update**: Updates an existing entity's payload and annotations
 3. **Delete**: Removes an entity and its annotations from the database
-4. **Extend TTL**: Updates an entity's expiration block without modifying its payload or annotations
+4. **Extend BTL**: Updates an entity's expiration block without modifying its payload or annotations

 ## Error Handling